Master of Human Resource Management (MHRM)

 - Human Resource Planning (HRM600) - 3 credit hours

 - MHRM students in this culminating course, intended to be taken as the last course, complete a comprehensive written plan for a company's human resource function.
 In preparing the plan, students review and integrate concepts and skills developed in other human resource courses.
 In addition to preparing the written plan, students make an oral presentation to the professor, the class and, when feasible, to a panel of human resource professionals.
-Prerequisite: successful completion of all other program core and MHRM program-specific courses before registration
+Prerequisites: successful completion of all other program core and MHRM program-specific courses, and permission from the appropriate academic administrator

 Capstone Course: Human Resource Planning